Skip to content

 }

-The bundle class needs to be registered in the config/bundles.php file of your project.
+The bundle class must be registered in the project's config/bundles.php file.

 php